 Pros and Cons of Fish Farming

-The Pros: There is no argument over the fact that farmed fish has a number of benefits to offer.
-Many argue that, not only does it potentially provide us with a large and readily available source of food, but it may also save our wild fish populations as our oceans and freshwater bodies may not be able to support commercial fishing in its current form much longer.
-One of the greatest benefit that fish farming has to offer is that of its convenience.
-Be it an artificial pond or an enclosure of reasonable size within a natural setting, fish farms can be established and sustained almost anywhere.
-Last but not the least, it ensures that seafood as a source of protein and nutrition is always plentiful, and that scarcity does not contribute towards steep increases in seafood prices in the future.
+The Pros: There is no argument over the fact that farmed fish species have a number of benefits to offer.
+Many argue that, not only do they potentially provide us with a large and readily available source of food, but they may also save our wild fish populations as our oceans and freshwater bodies may not be able to support commercial fishing in its current form much longer.
+One of the greatest advantages of fish farms is that of their convenience.
+Be it an artificial pond or an enclosure of reasonable size within a natural setting, they can be established and sustained almost anywhere.
+Last but not the least, the practice ensures that seafood as a source of protein and nutrition is always plentiful, and that scarcity does not contribute towards steep increases in seafood prices in the future.

 The Cons: The above mentioned benefits do not come without a price though.
-There are a number of cons associated with fish farming as well.
-To begin with, it has environmental implications since the natural ecosystems could be negatively impacted by the proliferation of fish farms.
-Water contamination may as well be a major concern associated with the fish farm.
-All sorts of waste products, feces, increase of fish parasites or even bacteria could find their way into our water supply as well as into surrounding waters and impact wild fish populations, many of whom are already under environmental stress.
+There are problems with farm raised fish as well.
+To begin with, there are environmental implications since the natural ecosystems could be negatively impacted by the proliferation of fish farms.
+Water contamination may as well be a major concern associated with commercial fish farming.
+All sorts of waste products, feces, increase of fish parasites or even bacteria could find their way into our water supply as well as into surrounding waters and impact wild fish populations, many of which are already under environmental stress.
 The use of pesticides and drugs to sustain a fish farm may as well be hazardous for human health.
-Their increased use could lead to more antibiotic resistance diseases.
+Their increased use could lead to more antibiotic-resistant diseases.

 The Future for Farm Raised Fish

 There are concerns, however.
-As evident from the information mentioned above, while fish farming offers benefits on one hand, it does have considerable cons associated to it as well.
+As evident from the information previously presented here, fish farming, while offering some distinct benefits on the one hand, still has considerable questions associated with it as well.
 So far, it has not been possible to estimate whether or not the pros outweigh the cons.
-For the future for farm raised fish to be favorable, the cons highlighted here will need to be taken into consideration and are dealt with appropriately through careful planning and the use of improved methodologies.
+For the future for farm raised fish to be favorable, the concerns highlighted here will need to be taken into consideration and mitigated through careful planning and the use of improved methodologies.
 The incorporation of integrated recycling systems may help a great deal in reducing the hazards associated with aquaculture.
 It could also be said that further technological innovations in the future could be such that they render most of the cons faced today moot, leading to better and more sustainable aquaculture.
 But for now, at least, a perfect resolution is not quite at hand.